Manuchekhr Dzhalilov: Club career

 Prior to the start of the 2015 season, Dzhalilov joined reigning Tajik League champions FC Istiklol.
 At the end of Dzhalilov's first season with FC Istiklol he won the league, earning the League's Top Goalscorer and Player of the Year in the process.

 In December 2017, it was rumored Dzhalilov had agreed a one-year contract with Indonesian Liga 1 side Sriwijaya, with Sriwijaya confirming his arrival on 17 December 2017, and Istiklol his departure on 4 January 2018.

 Following his release from Persebaya Surabaya at the end of the 2019 season, Dzhalilov featured for Istiklol in their first friendly of 2020, a 2–1 defeat to Kokand 1912 on 9 January 2020.

+Dzhalilov returned to football following his illness in March 2024, featuring in Istiklol's 1-1 draw with Spartak-2 Moscow during their training camp in Turkey.

+On 20 February 2025, Dzhalilov extended his contract with Istiklol for the 2025 season.

 International career

 Dzhalilov was a member of Tajikistan U17 football team at the 2007 FIFA U-17 World Cup, making his senior team debut on 2 September 2011 against Uzbekistan.

+Personal life

+In September 2023, it was reported that Dzhalilov had been hospitalised in Moscow with a serious illness.